 - At least once a year, the global directors of the UK company travel to London to attend a Board meeting there.
 If required, Healy Consultants Group supplies our Clients with a city centre boardroom for the afternoon.
 See also this page regarding our concierge services.

-- Each year, Healy Consultants Group PLC will supply evidence of this meeting to the UK tax office and secure the UK tax residency certificate of the UK business of our Client.
+- Each year, Healy Consultants Group will supply evidence of this meeting to the UK tax office and secure the UK tax residency certificate of the UK business of our Client.

-- Each year, and after securing the UK tax residency certificate, Healy Consultants Group PLC will submit a quality application to also secure legal exemption from UK corporation tax.
+- Each year, and after securing the UK tax residency certificate, Healy Consultants Group will submit a quality application to also secure legal exemption from UK corporation tax.
 The application includes the following documents:

 - Corporate documents of the UK entity (COI, M&AA, corporate profile, certificate of UK tax residence and so on);

 - Due diligence documentation on all directors and shareholders (passport copy and proof of residential address outside of the UK);